 Dündar was acquitted of “disclosing information that must be kept confidential for reasons relating to the security or domestic or foreign political interests of the state.”

 Dündar is also among defendants in the Cumhuriyet trial, facing up to 15 years in prison on the charge of "aiding a terrorist organization without being its member."
 On 30 October 2016, the court issued an arrest warrant for Dündar as part of this trial.

 At the final hearing of the Cumhuriyet trial on 25 April 2018, the court ruled to separate the files of Dündar and İlhan Tanır, who both face arrest warrants as part of the case.

 Özgür Gündem solidarity trial

-On December 22, 2016, another arrest warrant was issued for Dündar in a case in which he faces up to three years in prison for "publishing statements by terrorist organizations” in connection with his role in a solidarity campaign with the pro-Kurdish Özgür Gündem daily, which was later closed down under an emergency decree.
-Dündar was one of the scores of journalists who symbolically edited Özgür Gündem for a day in the summer of 2016 as part of the solidarity campaign.
+On 22 December 2016, another arrest warrant was issued for Dündar in a case in which he faces up to 3 years in prison for "publishing statements by terrorist organizations" for participating in a solidarity campaign with the pro-Kurdish Özgür Gündem daily, which was later closed down under an emergency decree.
+Dündar was one of the scores of journalists who symbolically edited Özgür Gündem for a day in the summer of 2016 as part of the campaign.

 The next hearing in this trial is set for 24 December 2020 at the Istanbul 22nd High Criminal Court.

 "Gezi Park trial"

 Dündar was also among 16 defendants accused of "attempting to overthrow the government" and facing aggravated life imprisonment in the Gezi Park indictment, issued in February 2019.
 The 657-page document alleged that the defendants attempted to set Turkey's 2013 Gezi Park protests into motion beginning in 2011; and "financed" and "orchestrated" the demonstrations.